 I need help connecting with health programs and resources in Maine.
 How can I connect with these resources?
 (Updated 1/10/2023)

 - Maine DHHS Community Care Program helps Mainers connect to health programs, social services, and other resources across the state.
 This program is for everyone and is designed to help people who may experience barriers in accessing resources that they are eligible for.

 - Fill out this referral form to get started.

 - Note: This program does not provide access to emergency resources or services.
 If you have an urgent medical need or emergency situation, please call a health care provider, dial 911, or dial 988 for a mental health emergency.

 - Visit Strengthen ME for free stress management, resiliency, and mental wellness resources available to anyone in Maine.

 - Dial 988 if in suicidal crisis or emotional distress.

-Where can I find information about travel (domestic or international) if I have COVID-19 or have been exposed to COVID-19?
-(Updated 11/9/2022)
+Where can I find information about travel (domestic or international) if I have concerns about COVID-19?
+(Updated 1/12/2024)